 For example, did you know even the “best” remodeling contractors average under a 4% net profit on each job?
 And no one knows better than you that clients still try to negotiate on the cost of materials or labor.
 That’s a fine line to walk, one which many construction-related businesses struggle to.

-So if you, like many other service-based businesses, just can’t afford to offer steep discounts on your services, what else can you do to attract customers?
+So if you, like many other service-based businesses, just can’t afford to offer steep discounts on your services, how else can you promote your service business to attract customers?
 There are other options.

 Here are some creative promotions ideas that won’t break the bank for service-based small businesses.